sous-chefs/etcd/README.md

 - `repo` - The image name to pull.
 Defaults to 'quay.io/coreos/etcd'
 - `tag` - The image tag to pull.
-- `version` - String used to calculate tag string when tag is ommited.
+- `version` - String used to calculate tag string when tag is omitted.
 Defaults to '2.3.7'

 ### etcd_service_manager